Tonsillectomy & Adenoidectomy - Tonsil and

 The microdebrider is slow and does not control bleeding giving it little

-What is important is the experience of your surgeon.
+What is most important is the experience of your surgeon.
 This is one

 surgery you do not want to go to the lowest bidder.
 Find an